This post may contain affiliate links. Read my full disclosure policy.

-While they are roasting, heat oil in a large skillet over medium high heat and add the onions.
+While roasting, make the filling.
+Heat oil in a large skillet over medium-high heat and add the onions.
 Saute 2-3 minutes, then turn the heat down to medium and add the garlic and cook another 2-3 minutes or so, until fragrant and golden.
 Add the kale, pecan and craisins, and keep stirring and sautéing, lowering heat if necessary until nicely wilted.
 Stir in the sage, salt and pepper.
-Finally add the balsamic and maple.
-Turn heat off.
+Finally, add the balsamic and maple, cook 30 seconds, turn heat off.

-Once the spaghetti squash is tender, flip them over and unravel and fluff the strands with a fork.
-Sprinkle each half with a generous pinch of salt and pepper, a drizzle of olive oil and maple syrup (about a teaspoon each) and toss the strands well with the fork.
-Incorporate the filling.
+Once the spaghetti squash is tender, flip them over and unravel and loosen the strands with a fork.
+Pour into a bowl.
+Season generously with salt and pepper, a good drizzle of both olive oil and maple syrup and toss the strands well with the fork.
+Then incorporate the kale filling.

 Divide the filling between the two shells, using a fork, gently mixing it in with the strands, mounding it up high.
-Taste, adjust salt and maple, then enjoy!
+Enjoy!

 Roasted spaghetti squash will keep up to 3 days in the fridge.
 Spaghetti squash can be roasted ahead.